Logistics – the Key to Success!

 Career and Perspectives

 Professional supply chain management helps companies to reduce costs, optimize results and efficiency, and increase customer satisfaction.
 As a result, there is a great demand in today’s labour market for supply chain managers.
-At SRH University, students develop interdisciplinary expertise in the fields of strategic logistics management, supply chain operation, international management, process design and management, and big data, while at the same time enhancing their personal skills.
+At SRH University of Applied Sciences, students develop interdisciplinary expertise in the fields of strategic logistics management, supply chain operation, international management, process design and management, and big data, while at the same time enhancing their personal skills.
 SAP is the primary enterprise resource planning (ERP) system with which we work.

 Application is fast and easy using our online application website